Mikusiek144/antibot-setup/README.md

 ### 1. Player connects to the proxy

-- goes to Velocity
+* connects to Velocity
-- Sonar intercepts the connection
+* Sonar intercepts the connection

 ### 2. Limbo

-- the player is sent to the verification environment
+* the player is sent to the verification environment

 ### 3. Verification

 Sonar checks:

-- traffic (gravity)
+* traffic (gravity)
-- packets
+* packets
-- collisions
+* collisions
-- client brand
+* client brand

-### 4. CAPTCHA (if an attack)
+### 4. CAPTCHA (during an attack)

-- the player must retype it
+* the player must complete it

 ### 5. Pass

-→ player goes to the lobby
+→ player is sent to the lobby

 ### 6. Block